timsun28/DataSciencePort/README.md

 * Relevant question = A sentence from our dataset that contains a question that could be used as an input for a chatbot.

+### Data sets
+The data sets that we used in the project were supplied by our project owner.
+Because of confidentiality I am not able to supply them.

 ## Courses
 I will specify which courses I have taken and in cases where the courses were relevant for our project I will add a note to the course.